RicoJia/ricojia.github.io/_posts/2023/2023-03-01-cpp-oop-initialization.markdown

 Conversion and Explicit?

 - Construction
+    - Copy Construction
     - Move construction
         - It's in the form of:
             ```cpp
             Meter temp(2);
             Meter m3(std::move(temp));  // This will call move constructor (if implemented correctly)
             ```

-    - Note: Copy ellision TODO
+    - Note: Copy ellision is a optimzation introduced in C++17 for the scenario where a temporary object is created, and is assigned to a new object.
+        ```cpp
+        Foo f2 = make_foo();    // Otherwise see: ctor + copy construction
+        Meter m3(Meter(4));     // Otherwise see: ctor + move construction
+        ```

 - Assignment
   - An assignment is to assign an existing object to another object.
 It returns an instance of itself, so we can do **chain assignment**: `a=b=c`